MHA directs states to enforce emergency measures over rising Indo-Pakistan tensions

-Guwahati: In response to the recent Pahalgam massacre and escalating cross-border tensions, the Ministry of Home Affairs has directed all states and Union Territories to activate emergency provisions under civil defence rules.
+Guwahati: The Ministry of Home Affairs (MHA) has urged all states and Union Territories to invoke emergency provisions under Section 11 of the Civil Defence Rules, 1968, to strengthen protective measures amid escalating national security concerns.

-The ministry issued letters to chief secretaries and administrators, urging them to ensure the swift and effective implementation of precautionary security measures.
+In its letter titled “Augmentation of Civil Defence Measures in the States/UTs”, the ministry reminded state governments of their authority to act decisively during hostile threats.

 Ready for a challenge?
 Click here to take our quiz and show off your knowledge!

-This move follows India’s retaliatory military action after the Pahalgam terror attack, which claimed over 26 lives.
+The letter further requested that state governments formally empower their Directors of Civil Defence with emergency procurement authority.

+“I shall be grateful if Section 11 of the CD Rules, 1968, can be invoked and necessary Emergency Procurement Powers to the Director Civil Defence of your state and UT, may be granted so that efficient implementation of the necessary precautionary measures can be implemented,” the communication stated.

-Defence Minister Rajnath Singh chaired a high-level security meeting on Friday at South Block in New Delhi.
+Meanwhile, Defence Minister Rajnath Singh chaired a high-level security meeting on Friday at South Block in New Delhi.

 He reviewed the situation along the western border and assessed the Indian Armed Forces’ operational readiness.